KyleKing/mdformat-mkdocs/tests/fixtures.md

             - item 4
 .

-FIXME: List with (what should be converted to a) code block .
+List with (what should be converted to a) code block
+.
 - item 1